Conditions and diseases

 The physician will examine your nose using a headlamp and endoscope (a scope to examine the inner nose).
 Sometimes additional testing is necessary, such as:

 - allergy testing

 - medical imaging (CT scan)

 The treatment consists primarily of nasal sprays and local cortisone sprays.
 These can be used long term, without dependency or signficant reabsorption in the blood stream.
 Cortisone pills or antibiotics may also prescribed.
-For severe, recurrent or therapy-resistent nasal polyps, the decision may be made to remove them surgically (FESS: functional endoscopic sinus surgery).
+For serious, recurrent or treatment-resistent nasal polyps, it is sometimes necessary to remove them.
+(FESS: functional endoscopic sinus surgery)

 The term 'nasal polyps' is frequently used to refer to the 'nasal tonsils' (adenoids).
-The nasal tonsil plays a role in the immune system in very young children.
-The adenoics are located at the juncture where the nose and the throat meet and have nothing to do with nasal polyps that may be in the nasal sinuses.
-The adenoid tissue may be removed in very young children who have:
+The adenoids play a role in the immune system of very young children.
+The adenoids are located at the juncture where the nose and the throat meet, and they have nothing to do with nasal polyps that may be in the nasal sinuses.